-- A. Students who have not yet received a high school diploma, and are eligible to (HB 1302 section 1) be in the ninth, tenth, eleventh or twelfth grades may participate in the high school in the college program. - B. Students will receive credit for the courses they complete.
+- aA.
+Students who have not yet received a high school diploma, and are eligible to (HB 1302 section 1) be in the ninth, tenth, eleventh or twelfth grades may participate in the High School in the College program. - bB.
+Students will receive credit for the courses they complete.
 If a student completes a course for which there is not a comparable course with the district, then an administrator (HB 1302) will determine how many credits the student will receive for the course.
 Such a determination shall be issued in writing by an administrator prior to the student beginning the course. - C. Students may be required to pay a tuition fee to receive college credit for a course.
 Students will not be required to pay a tuition fee for high school credit.

-Dual Credit Courses
+3. Dual Credit Courses